About Jacqueline

 Together with The Comfort of Ghosts (June 2024), Jacqueline has written 18 novels in the award-winning Maisie Dobbs historical mystery series, including the New York Times bestsellers A Sunlit Weapon, The Consequences of Fear, The American Agent, To Die But Once, In This Grave Hour, Journey to Munich, A Dangerous Place, Leaving Everything Most Loved, Elegy for Eddie, A Lesson in Secrets, The Mapping of Love and Death, Among The Mad and An Incomplete Revenge, as well as four other National Bestselling novels.
 Her standalone novel, The Care and Management of Lies, was also a New York Times and National Bestseller, and a finalist for the Dayton Literary Peace Prize.
 Her new standalone novel, The White Lady, was released March 2023.

 Jacqueline has published two non-fiction books: What Would Maisie Do?
 (2018) based upon the series, and a memoir, This Time Next Year We’ll Be Laughing (2020).
 In addition, her recent published essays include Writing About War, for which she interviewed writers including Kate Atkinson, Rhys Bowen, Jeff Shaara and Adam Hochschild, exploring the impact of writing about war on the author, and Women On Fire, about women working in wildfire management.
-Her essay on writing the historical mystery will appear in the upcoming anthology/handbook from Mystery Writers of America: How To Write A Mystery, edited by Lee Child (April 2021)
+Her essay on writing historical mysteries appears in the anthology/handbook from Mystery Writers of America: How To Write A Mystery edited by Lee Child (April 2021).
+In 2024, she wrote Wars and Moments in Time: A Brief Look at the Historical Scope of the Maisie Dobbs Series.